Undergraduate Bachelor of Science Program

 This course focuses on providing care that positively affects health of pregnant women, newborns, parents and families.
 Principles of health and illness states, professional development, anticipatory guidance, parenting safety, assessment and management of individuals and families will be employed.

-406 – Nursing Process: Clients with Common Health Disruptions (Accelerated)
+406 – Nursing Process: Clients with Common Health Disruptions 3 cr

-This course will develop a theoretical foundation for nursing, introducing nursing process and the underlying rationale for fundamentals of nursing practice.
-Nursing process is applied to the care of clients throughout the life span who are either at risk for or are experiencing common disruptions of health.
+This course will develop a theoretical foundation for the nursing process and the underlying rationale for fundamentals of nursing practice.
+Nursing process is applied to the care of clients who are either at risk for or are experiencing common disruptions of health.

-407 – Nursing Process: Clients with Common Health Disruptions: Practicum (Accelerated) - 4 cr
+407 – Nursing Process: Clients with Common Health Disruptions: Practicum 4 cr

 This clinical course provides opportunities for experience in application of nursing knowledge through nursing process and development of fundamental nursing skills.
 Clinical experiences will be offered primarily in secondary care settings including community hospitals, long-term care and/or rehabilitation facilities with clients across the life span.
 The emphasis is on health promotion and nursing care of individuals across the lifespan who are experiencing, or at risk for, common health disruptions.

-Students will explore the health needs of women across the lifespan and within the social context of health determinants that effect the life and health of women across cultures.
+Students will explore the health needs of women across the lifespan and within the social context of health determinants that affect the life and health of women across cultures.

 This course introduces students to neonatal nursing (neonates born prematurely/ill and requiring NICU care).
 Students will examine the pathophysiology of the premature/ill neonate and management of the neonate and family.